amenzwa/amenzwa.github.io/stem/ComputingHistory/HowSlideRulesWork.md

 The odd feature of this slide rule is the asymmetric design: the lower frame is very narrow, the slide is quite wide, and the upper frame is unusually wide.
 The wide upper frame allows all four $LL_{0n}$ scales to fit on the frontside and on the backside all four $LL_n$ scales.
 This scale layout is much more convenient to use.
 But to those of us who are used to the common, symmetric design, the lopsided frame feels awkward in the hands.
 Many collectors admire this advanced engineering rule, but I am no fan of it.

-***K&E 4083-3 Log Log Duplex Vector***—Hyperbolic functions are analogous to trigonometric functions.
+***K&E 4083-3 Log Log Duplex Vector***—Hyperbolic functions are complex domain analogues of real domain trigonometric functions.
 Whereas [trigonometric functions](https://en.wikipedia.org/wiki/Trigonometric_functions) are defined using the unit circle, [hyperbolic functions](https://en.wikipedia.org/wiki/Hyperbolic_functions) are defined using the hyperbola.
 Hyperbolic functions are popular with mechanical and civil engineers, who use it to compute the [catenary](https://en.wikipedia.org/wiki/Catenary) of chains (or, heavy-duty power transmission lines)—the sag that results when hanging a chain of a certain length from two equal-height posts.

 ![catenary](../figures/SlideRules/catenary.jpg)